 — Victoria Murphy (@byQueenVic) January 23, 2018

-Once again, recycling her last pregnancy wardrobe, Duchess brought back her blue Sportsmax ‘Gerbera’ coat she wore in 2015.
+Once again, recycling her last pregnancy wardrobe, The Duchess of Cambridge brought back her blue Sportsmax ‘Gerbera’ coat she wore in 2015.

-After a quite confusing scenario, it was cleared that beneath the coat Catherine was wearing, one of her favourite maternity label ‘Seraphine’.
+After a quite confusing scenario, it was clear that beneath the coat Catherine was wearing, one of her favorite maternity labels ‘Seraphine’.

 The royal blue empire waist knee-length dress with stylish gold button detailing under the bust and A-line silhouette is made of stretch woven fabric.
 The dress is already sold out.